 - She brings the children a potted plant out of genuine kindness

-- She tells Corrine to take Cory to the hospital when discovering his sickness
+- She tells Corrine to take Cory to the hospital after discovering his sickness

 - She's seen praying to God, stating that she's tried to do what she thought was right (suggesting some remorse and knowledge of possible wrongs)